D-Jeffrey/gedcom-to-visualmap/README.md

 - Need to separate the Load and GPS resolve steps (currently reloads after 30 seconds of looking up values)

 ## Releases
-### v0.2.7.0.2
+### v0.2.7.0.3
 - more bug fixes
 - Regrouping of options based on Output type
 - Default country text input
-- Update and stop working
+- Update and stop buttons fixed
-- Different font config for defferent platforms
+- Different font config for defferent platforms, adjustable from the menu
 ### v0.2.7.0.1
 - Bug fixes for the quick related of 0.2.7.
 Lots of fixes with the assistance of @colin0brass
 ### v0.2.7.0